The TryBooking website only accepts payments from credit and debit cards affiliated with Visa and Mastercard.

 It is recommended that you process these offline payments on behalf of the customer, rather then provide the customer with the code to complete there own booking.
 This ensures that code isn't being passed around and you're in control of who you need to collect payment from.

 To cut down on the admin required, it is recommended that you don't advertise these offline payments options.
-Rather reserve them for those that truely aren't able to make the payment online using their card.
+Rather reserve them for those that truly aren't able to make the payment online using their card.